 What occupation will they have?
 And how will it impact the story as it plays out?

 Ex.
-To be honest, Raylynn was originally intended to be the secretary of a large firm, but eventually and by choice of the character while writing decided to become a nurse at a local hospital instead, which explains her role further along the story as well as within the series.
+To be honest, Raylynn was originally intended to be the secretary of a large firm, but eventually and by choice of the character while writing, she decided to become a nurse at the local hospital instead, which explains her role further along the story as well as within the series.